scikit-shapes/scikit-shapes/doc/source/contributing.md

 nox # Run all the sessions
 ```

-Note that running nox sessions for scikit-shapes is very time-consuming, because the library and its dependencies must be reinstalled every time a nox session is started (and scikit-learn depends on pytorch).
+Note that running nox sessions for scikit-shapes is very time-consuming, because the library and its dependencies must be reinstalled every time a nox session is started (and scikit-shapes depends on pytorch).
 We recommend to configure a virtual environment.

 Open a pull request
 -------------------